Canstar Blue Telco Awards 2021

 Vodafone’s commitment to separating customer device payments from its monthly mobile plans has had a major knock-on effect with rival telcos, and gives customers the flexibility to change up their plans without impacting their phone payment.
 Customers buying a device from Vodafone can pay off their handset over 12, 24, or 36 months, and pair it with any of the telco’s SIM-only postpaid plans, which begin at $40 per month for 10GB of fast data.

-All Vodafone phone plans include unlimited standard talk and text in Australia, a monthly high-speed data allowance, and ‘Infinite’ data capped to slower speeds (either 2Mbps, 10Mbps, or 25Mbps, depending on your plan).
+All Vodafone phone plans include unlimited standard talk and text in Australia, a monthly high-speed data allowance, and ‘Infinite’ data capped to slower speeds (either 2Mbps or 10Mbps depending on your plan).
 Adding ‘unlimited’ data in addition to a fast gigabyte inclusion protects customers against bill shock and adds increased value to Vodafone’s plans, particularly when combined with other features such as an international call allowance, 5G access and included tethering.
+Vodafone also offers an unlimited data plan with no speed caps, priced at $85 per month for unlimited gigabytes to use in Australia.

-With regular monthly discounts and bonus data available to customers, Vodafone provides customers with plenty of incentives to get on board, and offers data allowances up to a massive 150GB per month as standard.
+With regular monthly discounts and bonus data frequently available, Vodafone provides customers with plenty of incentives to get on board.
 The range of plan and payment options available to customers, as well as the many devices on offer from brands such as Apple, Samsung, Google and Nokia, saw Vodafone become a breakout performer in the phone-on-a-plan field throughout the past 12 months.

 The following table shows a selection of published 24-month Vodafone plans for the 64GB iPhone 12 on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our phone comparison tool to see plans from a range of providers.
 This is a selection of products with links to a referral partner.